England Premier League

 Venue: Etihad Stadium

-In the last 3 league meetings there have been 12 goals.
+4 from the last six league meetings have seen over 3.5 goals.